MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 1 GL Lab Configure journal name.md

 # Objective

 The objective of this lab is to create a general journal with various voucher configurations.
 This lab also practices the approval mechanism of a general journal.

 You will create three general journals in this lab with the following configurations:

 - Single voucher number with no approval

 - Manual voucher number with manual approval process

 - Continuous voucher number with workflow approval process

+1. Open your **Dynamics 365 Finance** environment and using the **Company picker**, change the legal entity to **USMF**.

 ## Exercise 1: Configuring a number sequence

-1. Open a Dynamics 365 Finance environment and change the legal entity to **USMF**.

 1. Navigate to Modules, and **Organization administration > Number sequences > Number sequences**.